 6. Is your dog registered and if yes, to what registry?

-Yes.
-Our dogs are dual registered with the American Kennel Club and the Kennel Club of their country of origin.
+Our Cavaliers yes but our Cavapoos no (there is no registry for them).
+Our adults dogs are dual registered with the American Kennel Club and the Kennel Club of their country of origin.
 Information about the AKC can be found on their website.
-The AKC (American Kennel Club) is the only registry that Recherche Cavaliers would recommend buying a Cavalier King Charles Spaniel from in the US.
-Many of the others do not have the standards that AKC have.

 Buyers receive a copy of their limited registration AKC paperwork when they pick up their puppy.
 The final copy will be mailed to the buyer after we receive proof of spay/neuter.
 Each of our Cavaliers have had their DNA Profile completed with the AKC.
 This may be seen on each individual dogs webpage.